Syakhisk/proxmox-minikube-knative/README.md

 ### Create VM Instances

-1. Create a new Web Server VM Instance from the template
+1. Create a new Web Service VM Instance from the template

 To create a new VM from the template, you can use `qm clone` command.
 Use the `qm set` command to modify the VM configuration.